amitgoswami1027/AmitGoswamiNotes/Behavioural_Interviews.md

 # BEHAVIOURAL INTERVIEWS
 ## ELEVATOR PITCH -01

 I am decisive, action-oriented & result focused software development Leader with 21 years of industry experience helping companies deliver innovative, scalable and reliable product solutions to the customers.
-Derived by new challenges & desire to be successful in all endeavors.
-Immensely enjoy navigating all aspects of the complex project.
+I am driven by new challenges, desire to be successful in all endeavors and enjoy navigating all aspects of the complex project.

 I have successfully led team of high performing Software development Managers, Architect and Product Managers, managing and delivering product solutions spanning across multiple technology stacks that generate overall revenue of around 800 Million US Dollars.
 I made this happen by continuous coaching development Managers and researcher, optimizing the software engineering process and creating the innovative product development environment.